Skills

 /promote

-The full quality pipeline.
-Assesses an experiment's readiness, runs whichever audit passes are needed (design, animation, TypeScript), extracts components to their own files, converts to CSS Modules, and creates a barrel export (index.ts).
+The full quality pipeline, with all the polish folded into one job.
+Assesses an experiment's readiness, then runs whichever passes are needed: tightening CSS for color/type consistency, adding entrance motion where it helps, and a light TypeScript review (real bugs, props API clarity, client/server boundaries).
+It then extracts components to their own files, converts to CSS Modules, and creates a barrel export (index.ts).
 After promotion, the experiment is importable by other parts of the site:

 import { RetroTechPanel } from '@/app/design-experiments/(experiments)/retro-tech'